Dexstaar/dexstaar.github.io/_posts/2018-03-25-OOP-Functional-in-JS.markdown

 [OOP]

-First of all, There are the fetures comes from OOP.
+First of all, There are the features come from OOP.

 # Objects
 Better knowns as classes in most OOP and functions in JS.